 But there is a solution that addresses both the shortcomings of point-based programs, as well as the disadvantages of cash, prepaid credit cards, and traditional gift cards.

-Guusto is a platform designed to quickly build impactful employee recognition programs, offering dollar-for-dollar value, with no confusing points and no markups.
+Guusto is an employee recognition platform designed to quickly build impactful employee recognition programs, offering dollar-for-dollar value, with no confusing points and no markups.
 Your employees will easily understand and appreciate the value of their rewards.

 There are no product catalogs with Guusto.
 Recipients can choose from over 60,000 merchants to redeem their rewards.
 They can even split a single Guusto reward among multiple merchants, or combine multiple rewards to redeem for a single, higher-value item — anything from a Peloton, to a PS5, to dinner at a fancy restaurant.